AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 The value of $h_2$ therefore changes with $x_1-x_2$.
 Its feasible value remains tied to the input even though the interval $[0,0.4]$ no longer records that relationship.
-We need a sound description that preserves some of it.
+The next step is a sound description that retains this dependence while remaining tractable.

 ## First repair: enclose an unstable ReLU with three lines